 Read through these Bible verses on thankfulness to fall more in love with God and cultivate a deeper heart of joy and gratitude.

-Thankfulness is a common theme in the month of November, but it is so important to pursue gratitude on a daily basis.
+Thankfulness is a common theme in the month of November, but it is so important to pursue gratitude all year long on a daily basis.

 1. “Give thanks in all circumstances; for this is God’s will for you in Christ Jesus.” – 1 Thessalonians 5:18

 The thankfulness that God calls us to isn’t about just giving thanks for the outwardly good things (puppies, rainbows, cake).
 It’s about thanking Him in every season of your life.
 Every trial, every triumph, every emotion.

 2. “For everything God created is good, and nothing is to be rejected if it is received with thanksgiving…” – 1 Timothy 4:4